Foreclosed historic home with overgrown shrubs.

 Cons

-• What you see is what you get: Be advised that foreclosure properties are sold as is, meaning that the current owner – the original mortgage lender – will undertake no repairs or provide any warranties as to the condition of the property.
-Note that this means that buyers are responsible for all needed repairs and maintenance on the property.
+• Homes are sold as is: Be advised that foreclosure properties are sold as is, meaning the current owner – the original mortgage lender – will not undertake repairs or provide any warranties as to the condition of the property.
+Note that this means buyers are responsible for all needed repairs and maintenance on the property.

-• Bargains mean competition: Unfortunately for prospective homeowners, the prospect of real estate bargains can attract investors … and in swarms.
-Many of these competitors will be seeking to buy with all-cash offers, which makes any offer including financing of any kind less competitive.
+• Bargains mean competition: Unfortunately for potential homeowners, the prospect of real estate bargains can attract investors … and in swarms.
+Many of these competitors will be seeking to buy with all-cash offers, which makes any other offer – including financing of any kind – less competitive.

 What If The Foreclosure Doesn’t Meet Livability Standards?

-Is the foreclosure that you’re considering not suitable for human habitation quite yet?
-It doesn’t have to be a showstopper.
+Is the foreclosure you’re considering not suitable for human habitation quite yet?
+This doesn’t have to be a dealbreaker.
 As it turns out, the FHA also offers loans known as FHA 203(k) loans that can be used to fund both the purchase of an unlivable home and the renovations needed to make it livable.
 Obtain one, and you’ll have virtually everything you need to get started hammering and sawing your dream home out of an old fixer-upper.

 Rocket Mortgage® doesn’t offer FHA 203(k) loans at this time.